RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 ### Instructor availability and message responses

 **You can ask a question about anything at any time.** You have both the right and the responsibility to ask questions about anything in the course you don't fully understand, whether math or some aspect of the syllabus or anything else.
-You can use email (talbert@gvsu.edu), drop-in hours, or grab me after class.
-Email is the best venue; to get help on a WeBWorK question, use the "Email the instructor" link found in the problem.
+You can use email (talbert@gvsu.edu), drop-in hours, or grab me before or after class.
+Email is the best venue for me, but use what works best for you.

 However, please note that I do not always respond immediately to messages.
-In particular **I do not check email between 6:00pm and 6:00am on weeknights**, and **I do not check email at all on weekends**.
+In particular **I do not typically check email between 6:00pm and 6:00am on weeknights**, and **I do not typically check email at all on weekends**.
 That said,

 - Messages sent on a weekday (Monday-Friday) before 4:00pm ET will get a response *the same day*.
 - Messages sent after 4:00pm ET Monday-Thursday will get a response *the next day*.